-One of the best ways to protect yourself from low-quality CBD oil is to read reviews.
+Reading reviews is one of the best ways to protect yourself from low-quality CBD oil.

 Customer feedback and reviews give you a good idea of what to expect from the product.
 They also give you good information about CBD brands.

-If you find most of the reviews online are negative, or there are no reviews available at all, it could be a sign the company you’re looking at isn’t reputable.
-There should be plenty of positive brand mentions and reviews online from a simple Google search.
+If you find most of the reviews online are negative or there are no reviews available, it could be a sign that the company you’re looking at isn’t reputable.
+There should be plenty of positive brands mentions and reviews online from a simple Google search.